SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 it has been given the same associativity and precedence values (``left`` and ``140``) as default additive infix operators such as ``+`` and ``-``.
-For a complete list of the default Swift operator precedence and associativity settings, see :doc:`../ReferenceManual/Expressions`.
+For a complete list of the operator precedence and associativity settings, for the operators provided by the Swift standard library, see `Swift Standard Library Operators Reference <//apple_ref/doc/uid/TP40016054>`_.

 .. note::